Baladeva Vidyabhushana: Commentary on Vedanta

-An important story attached to Sri Baladeva concerns his writing of the Vedanta commentary, his first known work.
-The Vaishnava sect known as Ramanandi sect allegedly complained that because the Gaudiya Vaisnavas had no commentary on the Vedanta Sutra, they were not qualified to worship the Deity and therefore the worship should be turned over to them.
-They also objected to the worship of Srimati Radharani along with Sri Krishna because they were not authorized anywhere in the shastras.
+An important incident attached to Sri Baladeva concerns his writing of the Vedanta commentary.
+The Vaishnava sect known as Ramanandi sect allegedly complained that because the Gaudiya Vaisnavas had no commentary on the Vedanta Sutra, they were not qualified to worship the Deity, and therefore the worship should be turned over to them.
+They also objected to the worship of Srimati Radharani along with Sri Krishna, which they claimed was not authorized anywhere in the shastras.

-The Ramanandis informed King Sawai Jai Singh II at Jaipur, Rajasthan who sent word to Vrindavana informing the devotees what had happened.
-At that time Srila Visvanatha Cakravarti was very aged so in his place, he sent his student, Sri Baladeva.
-Despite his strong arguments, the scholars in the assembly refused to accept anything other than a direct commentary on the sutra.
+The Ramanandis informed King Sawai Jai Singh II at Jaipur, Rajasthan, who sent word to Vrindavana informing the devotees what had happened.
+At that time, Srila Visvanatha Cakravarti was very aged, so in his place, he sent his student, Sri Baladeva.
+Despite his strong arguments, the scholars in the assembly refused to accept anything other than a direct commentary on the sutras.
 Having no other recourse, Baladeva promised to present them with one.